 * May have state variations, check with your state association.

 ** State insurance laws do not permit this coverage in New York.

-The information is a general description of coverage under the NEA EEL Program and is not a statement of contract.
+The information in this brochure is a general description of coverage under the NEA EEL Program and is not a statement of contract.
 All coverages are subject to the exclusions and conditions in the policy which may vary slightly from state to state, depending upon state laws governing the general provision of insurance.